awsdocs/amazon-workspaces-user-guide/doc_source/language_keyboard.md

 1. Inside the WorkSpace, in the Windows taskbar, choose **ENG** in the lower\-right corner next to the date and time\.
 A menu appears\.
 Select **Japanese Microsoft IME**\.

 You can now use the Japanese 106/109 keyboard layout in your WSP WorkSpace\.
-Whenever you start typing in your WorkSpace, the keyboard layout used in your WorkSpace will now automatically be the same as the keyboard layout that's selected on your client device\.

 To change the display language in your WorkSpaces desktop client application, see [Client Language \(Linux\)](amazon-workspaces-linux-client.md#linux_client_lang), [Client Language \(macOS\)](amazon-workspaces-osx-client.md#osx_client_lang), or [Client Language \(Windows\)](amazon-workspaces-windows-client.md#windows_client_lang)\.